Timofei Moșneaga

-Timofei Moșneaga (/ro/; 6 March 1932 – 1 June 2014) was a Moldovan and Soviet physician and politician who served as Minister of Health of Moldova from 1994 to 1997.
-He was the Director of the Republican Clinical Hospital for over forty years (1960–2003).
-As of 2017, the hospital is named after him.
+Timofei Moșneaga (/ro/; 6 March 1932 – 1 June 2014) was a Moldovan and Soviet physician, healthcare administrator, and politician who served as Minister of Health of Moldova from 1994 to 1997.
+He was director of the Republican Clinical Hospital for over forty years (1960–2003).
+Since 2017, the hospital has been named in his honour.

 Early life

-Timofei Moșneaga was born on 6 March 1932 in Corjova, Dubăsari District to Vasile and Eufrosenia Moșneaga.
+Timofei Moșneaga was born on 6 March 1932 in Corjova, Dubăsari District, to Vasile and Eufrosina Moșneaga.
 He was one of eight children, having four sisters and three brothers.

-He attended primary school in his home village, then secondary school in Dubăsari.
-In the period 1947–1950 he attended the School of Medical Assistants in Bender and, after graduation, the Faculty of General Medicine of Chișinău State Institute of Medicine.
-In 1959, after he had obtained his medical diploma, Moșneaga was admitted to doctoral studies.
-Shortly after finishing his studies, he defended the thesis in medical sciences and afterwards was conferred the academic rank of associate professor.
+He attended primary school in his native village before continuing his secondary education in Dubăsari.
+Between 1947 and 1950 he attended the School of Medical Assistants in Bender and, after graduation, the Faculty of General Medicine at the Chișinău State Institute of Medicine.
+In 1959, after receiving his medical degree, Moșneaga was admitted to doctoral studies.
+He subsequently defended his doctoral thesis in medical sciences and was awarded the academic rank of associate professor.